v8f/biolinktemplate/README.md

 u get the point

 anyways i dont care u dont have to credit me this is free for use, 3+ templates for u skids out there

+no im not putting ip grabbers because im not stupid like that.